Stylist Job Description

 There may be other required degrees or certifications needed for this job.
 The below info shows you the most commonly desired education level from employers when hiring for this job.

-- Bachelor Of Arts (b.a.)
-In Fashion Design
+- Bachelor of Arts (b.a.) in Fashion Design

-- Bachelor Of Arts (b.a.)
-In Illustration
+- Bachelor of Arts (b.a.) in Illustration

-- Bachelor Degree In Fine Arts
+- Bachelor Degree in Fine Arts

 Career Paths for Stylist